 Keep it simple and cover all the bases.

-When designing training you don’t plan the workout
+When planning workouts, don’t focus on the workout

 This means that the structure of the workout is